Table of Contents

 Two Pathways of Antigen Processing

-At the same time, chaperone proteins within the rough endoplasmic reticulum help facilitate the proper folding of the MHC class I molecules and β2-microglobulin.
+At the same time, chaperone proteins within the rough endoplasmic reticulum help facilitate the proper folding of MHC class I molecules and β2-microglobulin.
 These partially folded MHC class I molecules are then associated with a TAP via another protein called tapasin.
-The molecules combine together and are then secreted from the cell by the Golgi apparatus, to be displayed on the cellular surface.
+The molecules combine and are then secreted from the cell by the Golgi apparatus, to be displayed on the cellular surface.

-This allows the antigens to stimulate different T-cells, the endogenous antigens stimulating the helper T-cells via class II molecules and the exogenous ones cross-stimulating the cytotoxic T-cells via the class I molecules.
-However, not every antigen-presenting cell can utilize the ability to cross-present.
+As the exogenous pathway can involve infection before presenting the antigens, the cross-presentation allows dendritic cells to process and present antigens without being infected.
+This allows the antigens to stimulate different T cells: the endogenous antigens stimulate the helper T cells via class II molecules and the exogenous antigens cross-stimulate the cytotoxic T cells via the class I molecules.
+However, not every antigen-presenting cell has the ability to cross-present.

-Presentation of Lipid Antigens by CD 1
+Presentation of Lipid Antigens by CD1